Policy & Procedures

 10. Spousal ID Cards

 To obtain a Spousal ID card, first visit the Office of Human Resources, in 200 Grace Hall, during regular business hours and present a Marriage certificate and picture ID.
-There is a $25.00 fee, payable by debit or credit card only, for the Spousal ID.
-This includes the initial first spouse card, and each renewal after that (every five years for employees).
+There is a $25.00 fee for each card issued starting with the first spouse card and then with each renewal.
+Payment is by debit or credit card only, and spouse cards expire every five years.
 Spousal Card privileges include: library privileges, entry or discounts for sporting events and use of athletic facilities as outlined by the Department of Athletics; Notre Dame Bookstore and Golf Course greens fee discounts; and Domer Dollars.